Don’t compromise on monitoring, visualization and reporting.

 Make sure your choice can monitor and troubleshoot all port behaviors (per port, per device, per site and per region) right from startup.
 As well as delivering rapid discovery out of the box, your monitor will need to self-maintain, with automatic rewalks of the network.

 Being able to monitor every port over the entire network means that you can collect and store real-time data from all NetFlow, sFlow, syslog and SNMP trap-compatible devices.
-Look for a solution that uses minimal bandwidth so that there’s no noticeable impact on your network’s speed and cost.
+Look for a network monitoring solution that uses minimal bandwidth so that there’s no noticeable impact on your network’s speed and cost.

 Meaningful reports that don’t take forever.